 Sichuanese cuisine is composed of seven basic flavours: sour, pungent, hot, sweet, bitter, aromatic and salty.
 Sichuan food is divided into five different types: sumptuous banquet, ordinary banquet, popularised food, household-style food and snacks.
 Milder versions of Sichuan dishes remain a staple of American Chinese cuisine.

-My version of this classic Sichuanese dish is very traditional and is also easy to make – try it for a spicy appetizer or palate-cleansing course in a multi-stage Chinese feast!
+My version of this classic Sichuanese pork dish is very traditional and is also easy to make – try it for a spicy appetizer or palate-cleansing course in a multi-stage Chinese feast!
+The classic Chinese ‘Man-Han’ feast can still be experienced in China today, as noted here.

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.